 Individual Action Service: The undergraduate student in collaboration with the Politis coordinator, the Student Affairs Director and the Director of General Education arranges to fulfil the Politis hours in the appropriate sites.

-Action Service through Courses: Three of the required undergraduate courses — two in General Education and one in the major — include a civic engagement component.
+Action Service through Courses: Each semester, two courses from General Education and one from each major, include a civic engagement component.
 The specific activities and the hours each course contributes to meeting the Politis requirement are clearly indicated in each course’s syllabus.